I see both COUNT and D_COUNT as options for aggregation. Which one should I use?

 COUNT counts the number of items being aggregated.
 D_COUNT counts the number of unique items there are being aggregated.
 Consider the list below.

 Aggregated by COUNT on that list would give the result of 4 as there are four items.
 Aggregating that list by D_COUNT would give a result of 3 as two of the items are the same.
 The most common use for COUNT and D_COUNT in Explore is when aggregating ticket IDs.
 D_COUNT will make sure each ticket only shows up once, COUNT allows a ticket to be counted multiple times.

 For more information on the different Explore aggregators, see the article: Choosing metric aggregators.

-If a query has attributes in rows or columns, COUNT and D_COUNT are aggregated within each cell, not for the query as a whole.
+If a report has attributes in rows or columns, COUNT and D_COUNT are aggregated within each cell, not for the report as a whole.
 From the example above, imagine that "Cat," "Dog," and "Bird" are tags, and they are arranged on three tickets:

 - Ticket 1: Cat

 - Ticket 3: Bird